dappre/jenkins-lib-lazy/README.md

 ## Scope
 LazyLib is a collection of global methods, classes and resources to ease the maintenance of Jenkins pipelines.

-The primary goal was to make pipelines from different projects looks pretty much the same, so they could be easier to understand, design and mostly maintain.
+The primary goal is to make pipelines from different projects looks pretty much the same, so they could be easier to understand, design and mostly maintain.

+The secondary goal is to not repeat code used by the pipelines in each similar projects.

-For instance, if a bunch of your projects use a common shell script of Dockerfile, chances are you will either
+For instance, if a bunch of your projects use a common shell script and/or Dockerfile, chances are you will either have to:
-- have to update it in every project separately
+- update those in every project separately
 - implement some step to provision it from a shared lib
-- or both depending if you need to test a specific version of it for one project
+- do both if you need to add/test a specific feature for one project

+So the idea of lazyLib is to define some steps/scripts to be run on some nodes, possibly inside containers, without having to re-invent the wheel each time.

 ## Components
 - lazyConfig: wrapper for properties and parameters steps